Hurricane and surge warnings issued as strengthening Delta churns toward Louisiana

 Although Delta was a compact storm over the Caribbean, it has grown into a much larger hurricane over the Gulf of Mexico, meaning impacts will be felt over a broad area of the northern Gulf Coast.

-A storm surge warning spans from just west of the Texas-Louisiana border to Ocean Springs, Miss.
+A storm surge warning spans High Island to Ocean Springs, Miss.
 The surge could cause as much as 11 feet of inundation along the coast of west central Louisiana, while elevated seas could affect areas as far west as Galveston Bay in Texas and as far east as Mobile Bay in Alabama.

-“Life-threatening storm surge and dangerous hurricane-force winds are likely beginning Friday,” wrote the National Hurricane Center, which stressed early Thursday that residents in these areas “rush preparedness actions to completion.”
+“Life-threatening storm surge and dangerous hurricane-force winds are likely,” wrote the National Hurricane Center, which stressed that residents in these areas “rush preparedness actions to completion.”

 Ahead of the storm on Tuesday, Louisiana Gov. John Bel Edwards (D) declared a state of emergency for the state.
 More than a dozen Louisiana cities and parishes have issued evacuation orders or recommendations, according to Weather.com.